Ryu Su-jeong

 Ryu Su-jeong (born November 19, 1997), known mononymously as Sujeong, is a South Korean singer and a member of South Korean girl group Lovelyz.
 She debuted as a solo artist with her first EP, Tiger Eyes, on May 20, 2020.

 Following Lovelyz's contract expiration and resulting hiatus in November 2021, Ryu decided to not renew her contract with Woollim.
 She later established her own independent label House of Dreams on September 1, 2022.
+In September 2026, Ryu signed an exclusive contract with "all my anecdotes", a company created by Lee Haein.